Mcacisi/MS-Banking-App/Readme.md

-\*A secure java banking that will AI chatbot to help users navigate \& get help
+\*A secure java banking that will use AI chatbot to help users navigate \& get help

 &nbsp;24/7 hours a day (customer complaint agent)